skillrepos/copilot-jumpstart/labs.md

 <br><br>

 8. After Copilot processes the prompt, it may show one or two files changed - *app.py* and perhaps *datastore.py* - in a box above the Chat text entry area.
 Click on the "+ -"  icon on the right of the "2 files changed" area in the dialog.
 (See figure below).

+(**NOTE**: If Copilot instead just creates a plan, but doesn't make the changes automatically, it make ask you if it's ok to proceed.
+If so, just type a message in the chat interface to tell it to proceed/continue.)

 ![View all edits](./images/ac24.png?raw=true "View all edits")